PatrykSzymonMlynczak/coinCollector/README.md

 Suspended

 ## How it works
-Application was performed mostly for CBD sales
+Application was performed mostly for CBD sales, and is used by me, but Im working on local-machine-version.
 Base endpoint https://coin-collector-app.herokuapp.com/

+###Chosen Endpoints

 ####To add new product:
 POST base-url/{product_name}/{my_price}